List of Australia Test cricket records: Most sixes

 A score of six runs is scored if the ball has been struck by the bat and is first grounded beyond the boundary without having been in contact with the ground within the field of play.

-The current English captain Ben Stokes holds the record for the most sixes scored in Test matches with 133, as of June 2025.
+The former English captain Ben Stokes holds the record for the most sixes scored in Test matches with 138.
 Stokes overtook New Zealand's Brendon McCullum's mark of 107 sixes in February 2023.
 Former Australian wicket-keeper Adam Gilchrist is third clearing the boundary 100 times throughout his career.